Hayel Saeed Anam Group

 The Hayel Saeed Anam & Co.
-(Arabic: هائل سعيد أنعم وشركاه) is a multi-billion dollar conglomerate active in the Middle East, Africa, Europe, and South East Asia.
+(Arabic: هائل سعيد أنعم وشركاه) is active in the Middle East, Africa, Europe, and South East Asia.
 The group is owned and managed by the Saeed Anam family.
 The group today has grown to own over 92 companies in various regions, including Yemen, Saudi Arabia, UAE, Malaysia, Indonesia, Egypt, United Kingdom, Kenya, and Nigeria.

 History

 The history of the group dates back to 1938, when Hayel Saeed Anam and his brothers, Mohamed Saeed An'am, Abdu Saeed Anam, and Jazem Saeed Anam founded a retail store in Aden, Yemen.
 Five years later, they founded an import and export company based in Aden, which paved the way for their growing business.
 In 1950, they expanded their business in Northern Yemen through opening stores in Mocha, Taiz, Hudaydah and Aden and after 2 years the company was incorporated as Hayel Saeed Anam and Partners.
 The group extended their business through several regions.
 In 1977, they launched the starting point for investment in Europe by setting up the group's first trade and industrial company in the UK.
 In 1987, their business expanded even in the Arab region as they launched a National Biscuits and Confectionery Company in Saudi Arabia.
 Following the death of the founder Hayel Saeed Anam in 1990, the group continued his legacy by launching many more initiatives across different regions.
-In 1992, the group launched an Establishment of cooking oil and gee in Egypt.
+In 1992, the group launched an establishment of cooking oil and ghee in Egypt.
 In 1999, HSA Group launched one of the biggest plants of oil refining in Indonesia.
 In 2006, the group established The General Trading of Agro commodities Midstar FZE in the UAE.
+In September 2024, HSA Group acquired a majority stake in the Egyptian food company Bisco-Misr from Kellanova.